Medication Assisted Treatment At Mountainview Recovery

 Buprenorphine, methadone, and naltrexone are used to treat opioid use disorders to short-acting opioids such as heroin, morphine, and codeine, as well as semi-synthetic opioids like oxycodone and hydrocodone.
 These MAT medications are safe to use for months, years, or even a lifetime.
 As with any medication, consult your doctor before discontinuing use.

 - Buprenorphine – suppresses and reduces cravings for opioids.
-Learn more about buprenorphine.
+Learn more about suboxone medication treatment.

 - Methadone – reduces opioid cravings and withdrawal and blunts or blocks the effects of opioids.
 Learn more about methadone.